thomassuedbroecker/gitops-create-software-everywhere-module/documentation/README.md

 This is the structure of the `BOM` we are going to use:

+* Virtual Private Cloud - related
+* ROKS - related (RedHat OpenShift on IBM Cloud)
+* GitOps and Bootstrap of GitOps
+* Our own module called `gitops-terraform-guestbook`

 > Note: Configure variables to your needs.
-We commented out the `#  version: v0.0.5` of our module because we will configure only one version in our catalog we will create later.
+We commented out the `#  version: v0.0.5` of our module, because we will configure only one version in our `catalog.yaml` which we will define later.

 ```yaml
 apiVersion: cloudnativetoolkit.dev/v1alpha1